Break Up With Your Partner Now, Before the Holidays

 You’re not going to “ruin” their Christmas

-Or their Hanukkah or whatever name they choose to slap on their secular celebration of capitalist greed.
+Or their Hanukkah or whatever name they choose to slap on their largely secular celebration of capitalist greed.
 Will getting broken up with shortly before the holidays put a damper on things and potentially screw up their plans?
 Probably.
 But you know what really ruins Christmas?
 Trying to stumble through the holidays with the Damocles’ Sword of a pending breakup dangling over your head.

 Again, if you’re thinking about breaking up with someone, that person probably already knows.
 They may still be in the denial phase, but somewhere, deep down, they know.